Jody-Geers/node-rest/README.md

   http://localhost:8080/test.html - Will test if everything up and running your side.
 Will also remind you of the API.

-  GET - all
+  GET - all<br/>
-  Should return array of items or empty array. http://localhost:8080/api/Car
+  Should return array of items or empty array.<br/>
+  http://localhost:8080/api/Car

-  GET - by id
+  GET - by id<br/>
-  Should return the object or empty object. http://localhost:8080/api/Car/1
+  Should return the object or empty object.<br/>
+  http://localhost:8080/api/Car/1

-  GET - by params
+  GET - by params<br/>
-  Should return array of items or empty array. http://localhost:8080/api/Car?car_model=m3
+  Should return array of items or empty array.<br/>
+  http://localhost:8080/api/Car?car_model=m3

-  POST - update
+  POST - update<br/>
-  Should update item based off primary key - return update meta. http://localhost:8080/api/Car
+  Should update item based off primary key - return update meta.<br/>
+  http://localhost:8080/api/Car

-  POST - insert
+  POST - insert<br/>
-  Should insert item - return item as obj with its primary key. http://localhost:8080/api/Car
+  Should insert item - return item as obj with its primary key.<br/>
+  http://localhost:8080/api/Car